 My impressions of Minneriya National park Jeep Safari

 The area of Minneriya is pretty scenic: the first half an hour we were passing through the forest, then it all opened up.
 There is a water reservoir at the center of the park where the elephants like to meet.
 I have seen many of them, more than I could count.

 -Traveling by jeep is a thrilling experience.
-The roof is open, so you really get to see a lot.
-It is not allowed to escape the jeeps, so you really got to stay in the vehicle.
+The roof is open, so you get to see a lot.
+It is not allowed to escape the jeeps, so you got to stay in the vehicle.
 And yep – the ride is sometimes pretty bumpy!

 – Although one gets pretty close to the animals, it is good to bring decent camera equipment.
 The mobile phone is not enough to make a great close up, so pack DSLR or mirrorless camera and especially a zoom lens.